 The revised model rule makes clear that in certain situations a conflict may not be waived by the client.
-See Model Rules of Professional Conduct Rule 1.7(b).
+See Model Rules of Pro.
+Conduct r.
+1.7(b) (Am.
+Bar Ass’n 2002).
 That is, the representation may not go forward even with the client’s consent.
 Unlike the former Rule, the revised Rule contains a single standard of consentability and informed consent, applicable both to direct-adversity and material-limitation conflicts.
 This standard is set forth in a separate paragraph, both to reflect the separate steps required in analyzing conflicts (first identify potentially impermissible conflicts, then determine if the representation is permissible with the client’s consent), and to highlight the fact that not all conflicts are consentable.
 See id.

 Comments to ABA Model Rule 1.7

 Loyalty and independent judgment are essential elements in the lawyer’s relationship to a client.
 Concurrent conflicts of interest can arise from the lawyer’s responsibilities to another client, a former client, a third person or from the lawyer’s own interests.
 For specific Rules regarding certain concurrent conflicts of interest, see Rule 1.8.
 For former client conflicts of interest, see Rule 1.9.
 For conflicts of interest involving prospective clients, see Rule 1.18.
 For definitions of “informed consent” and “confirmed in writing,” see Rule 1.0(e) and (b).